 - Adenoids and tonsils: located in the back of the throat

 - Digestive tract: located in the mid torso

 - Bone marrow: the soft tissue located inside bones

 Does Roundup cause cancer?

 Numerous peer-reviewed clinical studies have shown Roundup may cause non-Hodgkin’s Lymphoma.
-More recently, scientists at the International Agency for Research on Cancer showed a link between Roundup exposure and non-Hodgkins lymphoma.
+More recently, scientists at the International Agency for Research on Cancer showed a link between Roundup exposure and non-Hodgkin’s lymphoma.
 However, chemical giant Monsanto adamantly denies any claims that their weed killer causes cancer.

 It should be noted Monsanto’s denial continues to be met with skepticism from the scientific community.
 Jess Rowland, Chair of the Environmental Protection Agency (EPA) is alleged to have a questionable relationship with the chemical corporation.
 Rowland has been accused of helping Monsanto “kill” cancer studies associated with Roundup.
-Many Non-Hodgkin’s Lymphoma sufferers across the country have opted to file suit against Monsanto.
+Many Non-Hodgkin’s Lymphoma sufferers across the country have opted to file a lawsuit against Monsanto.

 Are there more conditions linked to Roundup?